 Note their credentials, style, communication method, pricing, and whether your insurance will help pay for costs.
 Do you have a preference in terms of age, gender, race when it comes to a therapist?
 There is no shame in that.
 A directory is a great way to sort by these and other preferences.

-For the best online therapist match, the Anxiety and Depression Association of America recommends you talk to more than one prospective therapist.
+For the best online therapist match, the Anxiety and Depression Association of America recommends you talk to more than one potential therapist.
 Interviewing potential candidates makes sense, considering the vast array of personalities and varying approaches to treatment options.

 While you’re reviewing the practitioner’s website, spend time on reviews left by previous patients.
 Online therapy reviews can be food for thought, and can provide further insight into your prospective counselor.